xcp-ng/xcp-ng-org/docs/guides.md

 ### 2. Install Guest Utilities

-There are 2 ways of doing that, either using the CLI (pfSense or OPNsense) or the Web UI (pfSense).
+There are 2 ways of doing that, either using the CLI (pfSense or OPNsense) or the Web UI (OPNsense).

 Option 1 via console/ssh:
 Now that you have the VM running, we need to install guest utilities and tell them to run on boot.
 SSH (or other CLI method) to the VM and perform the following: